pgraham/Clarinet/README.md

 Clarinet is licensed under the 3-clause BSD license, the text of which can be found in the file LICENSE.txt in the same directory as this file.

+### Collections

+Clarinet supports collection relationships for storing array properties.
+There are three supported collection types, @Set, @List and @Map

 ## Actor Generation

 Clarinet uses the